jsunn-y/CARE/README.md

 ## CARE Package: for reproducing dataset processing/splitting and reproducing benchmarking results

 ### Installation
-If you are only interested in using the datasets and train-test splits in CARE, skip the installation steps below and directly download the data from [here](https://zenodo.org/records/12195378) (datasets.zip).
+If you are only interested in using the datasets and train-test splits in CARE, skip the installation steps below and directly download the data from [datasets.zip](https://zenodo.org/records/12195378).
 If you are interested in the reproducing the dataset curation/splitting, training and inference, and analyses in our study, then proceed to clone this repo and install the CARE package below.
 The CARE package is capable of performing, in a single command, many of steps that are alternatively provided as scripts or jupyter notebooks.
 Note that the CARE package is still under construction, so please come back for working versions.

 ```
 git clone https://github.com/jsunn-y/CARE/